Tales from the Golden Age: Episodes

-A policeman is promised a pig by his brother, but when it is delivered, is found to still be alive.
+A policeman is promised a pig by his brother, but when it is delivered, in the second half of December, is found to still be alive.
 Uncertain how to slaughter a pig, and unwilling to share the pig with their neighbours, the family manage to gas it with butane in their apartment's kitchen.
 Believing the gas to have completely dissipated, they try to burn the hairs from its corpse with a blow lamp, but instead succeed in blowing up their apartment.

 Legend tells us that the family used what remained of the animal for the seasonal celebrations.